-▶ PROGRESS!
+► PROGRESS!
 The Missouri Chamber helped to secure a new state budget \$15 million line item in 2022 and 2023 to help onshore semiconductor and active pharmaceutical ingredient high-tech manufacturing, which is vital for our national security.

-- Build alliances of the state's leading companies and experts for each of these sectors to collaborate and develop actionable plans for growth. - Manufacturing Alliance and a Technology Alliance to engage our members and support projected growth in these areas.
+- Build alliances of the state's leading companies and experts for each of these sectors to collaborate and develop actionable plans for growth. - ▶ PROGRESS!
+The Missouri Chamber has created a Manufacturing Alliance and a Technology Alliance to engage our members and support projected growth in these areas.
 We also helped form the bipartisan Missouri Legislative Innovation and Technology Caucus to maximize growth of the tech and innovation sectors through policy.